 Fakahatchee Strand Preserve State Park

-Janes Scenic Drive Closed
+Janes Scenic Drive Closure

 Janes Scenic Drive is closed to vehicle traffic between the East Main intersection and the border with Picayune Strand State Forest.
 This section is still available to use by hikers and bikers.
 The section between the visitor's center and East Main, roughly six miles of road, remains open to vehicle traffic.